SIGPLAN/SIGPLAN.github.io/Resources/EmpiricalEvaluation.md

 The current checklist (as of March 23, 2018) should be viewed as beta quality.
 It and the FAQ below have incorporated feedback we have received since the initial checklist was released in January; thanks to those who commented!
 We continue to solicit feedback and suggestions for improvement.
 We are particularly interested in

-- Clarifications on category and case descriptions
+- Clarifications on category and example descriptions
-- Suggestions for new categories and/or cases, or consolidations.
-For the former, we would request several examples from the published literature demonstrating the issue
+- Suggestions for new categories and/or examples, or consolidations.
+For the former, we would request specific references to the published literature demonstrating the issue
-- Particularly good examples of an empirical evaluation
+- Particularly good empirical evaluations

 Feedback can be provided via this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe9dtNvbRInrS8JeE0snB4sml28hMXDfMl-pnpE2gFDtFUzEw/viewform)
 (preferred)